Technical demo: Bibliotheca

 Avoiding double-clearing is also one of the primary reasons I also replaced love.run in a later commit.

-The rendering pipeline in 761a0073 is:
+The rendering pipeline

 - render to the color, position, and normal "geometry" buffers